lithops-cloud/lithops/README.md

 This document describes the steps to use PyWren-IBM-Cloud over IBM Cloud Functions and IBM Cloud Object Storage (COS)

 ### IBM Cloud for Academic institutions
-[IBM Academic Initiative](https://developer.ibm.com/academic/) is a special program that allows free trial of IBM Cloud.
+[IBM Academic Initiative](https://developer.ibm.com/academic/) is a special program that allows free trial of IBM Cloud for Academic institutions.
 This program provided for students and faculty staff members and allow up to 12 month of free usage.
-Please follow [here] (https://onthehub.com/ibm/) and setup your account free of charge.
+Please follow [here](https://onthehub.com/ibm/), check if you eligible for this program and setup your account free of charge.

 ## Initial Requirements
 * IBM Cloud Function account, as described [here](https://console.bluemix.net/openwhisk/).
 Make sure you can run end-to-end example with Python.